menotti/playground-41d1904q/markdowns/intro.md

 -  Adding more cores.
 This way Operating Systems can distribute running application among different cores.
 Also programs can create multiple threads to maximize core usage.
 -  Adding vector operations to each core.
 This solution allows to execute the same instructions to a vector of data.
 This can only be done at application level.
+-  Out-of-order execution of multiple instructions.
+Modern CPU's can execute up to four instructions at the same time if they are independent.
+Read http://www.agner.org/optimize/blog/read.php?i=417 for more information

 Vector registers started in 1997 with MMX instruction set, having 80-bit registers.
 After that SSE instruction sets were released (several versions of them, from SSE1 to SEE4.2), with 128-bit registers.
 In 2011 Intel released the Sandy Bridge architecture, with the AVX instruction set (256-bit registers).
-Last year the first AVX-512 CPU was released, with 512-bit registers (up to 16x 32-bit floats vector).
+In 2016 the first AVX-512 CPU was released, with 512-bit registers (up to 16x 32-bit floats vector).

 In this Course we'll focus both SSE and AVX instruction sets, because they are commonly found on recent processors.
-AVX-512 is out of scope, but most of the course can be reused, just by changing 256-bit register for 512-bit registers.
+AVX-512 is out of scope, but most of the course can be reused, just by changing 256-bit registers for the 512-bit counterparts (ZMM registers).

 ## SSE & AVX Registers

-SSE and AVX have 16 registers each one on 64Bits OS.
-On SSE they are referred as XMM0-XMM15, and on AVX they are called YMM0-YMM15.
+SSE and AVX have 16 registers each one.
+On SSE they are referenced as XMM0-XMM15, and on AVX they are called YMM0-YMM15.
 XMM registers are 128bit long, whereas YMM are 256 bit.

 SSE adds three typedefs: `__m128` , `__m128d` and `__m128i`.
 Float, double (d) and integer (i) respectively.